SSWConsulting/SSW.People.Profiles/Andrew-Waltos/Andrew-Waltos.md

 He is passionate about learning as much as possible in the world of software development to help solve all sorts of problems for clients.

-So far he has contributed to maintenance and development of [SSW TimePro](https://sswtimepro.com) and is looking forward to working on some of the many fun and challenging projects that come through SSW
+So far he has contributed to maintenance and development of [SSW TimePro](https://sswtimepro.com) and is looking forward to working on some of the many fun and challenging projects that come through SSW.

 When not working or studying, Andrew is playing video games 🕹️, learning French 🥐 or practising violin 🎻.